wso2/docs-is/en/docs/references/adaptive-authentication-js-api-reference.md

 <a name = "idf-username-validation"></a>
 **Username validation for Identifier First handler**

-For the Identifier First handler, by default the username validation will not happen unless the validation is enabled server wide.
-You can configure the username validation for your applications by specifying `ValidateUsername` property in the `authenticatorParams` object.
+For the Identifier First handler, by default, the username validation will not happen unless the validation is enabled server-wide.
+You can configure the username validation for your applications by specifying the `ValidateUsername` property in the `authenticatorParams` object.

 **Example code**